denzelrenner/LIFE4136-Group1-Rotation2/README.md

 On your local machine:

+how to install homebrew

-brew install ffmpeg (Mac Intel i5)
+brew install ffmpeg

 Navigate to the Jalview,PyMOL websites and follow the download link for your machine

 ## Script description